Screen reader: Verbosity

 Verbosity is a feature of screen reading software that supports vision-impaired computer users.
 Speech verbosity controls enable users to choose how much speech feedback they wish to hear.
 Specifically, verbosity settings allow users to construct a mental model of web pages displayed on their computer screen.
 Based on verbosity settings, a screen-reading program informs users of certain formatting changes, such as when a frame or table begins and ends, where graphics have been inserted into the text, or when a list appears in the document.
 The verbosity settings can also control the level of descriptiveness of elements, such as lists, tables, and regions.
 For example, JAWS provides low, medium, and high web verbosity preset levels.
 The high web verbosity level provides more detail about the contents of a webpage.

 Language

 Some screen readers can read text in more than one language, provided that the language of the material is encoded in its metadata.

-Some screen reading programs also include language verbosity, which automatically detects verbosity settings related to speech output language.
+Screen reading programs like JAWS, NVDA, and VoiceOver also include language verbosity, which automatically detects verbosity settings related to speech output language.
 For example, if a user navigated to a website based in the United Kingdom, the text would be read with an English accent.